jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

               ░ yriad of environmental and socio-economic problems, there's neve ░ r been a better time to adopt a more sustainable way of living.
-              ░ Avoiding animal products is not just one of the simplest ways an ░  individual can reduce the strain on food as well as other resou ░ rces, it's the simplest way to take a stand against inefficient ░ food systems which disproportionately affect the poorest people ░ all over the world.
-Read more about how vegan diets can help peo ░ ple.
+              ░ Avoiding animal products is not just one of the simplest ways an ░ individual can reduce the strain on food as well as other resour ░ ces, it's the simplest way to take a stand against inefficient f ░ ood systems which disproportionately affect the poorest people a ░ ll over the world.
+Read more about how vegan diets can help peop ░ le.
 INFO     This is to test the printFile function from an actual file with number
          of lines restriction.
             1 ░ # Explore why veganism is kinder to animals, to people and to ou